-Those working in Minneapolis will find themselves in an important business centre of the US Midwest.
+Minneapolis is an important business centre in the US Midwest.
 Once the world’s flour-milling capital and timber hub, Minneapolis today enjoys a diverse economy with no particular industry dominating.
 The major sectors include finance, industry, healthcare, technology, education, government, food manufacturing and retail.
 Theatre and the arts are also important sectors in Minneapolis.

 Job market in Minneapolis

-There are several major American and international companies headquartered or with a substantial presence in Minneapolis; in particular, the city is home to a number of Fortune 500 companies.
+There are several major American and international companies headquartered or with a substantial presence in Minneapolis, and the city is home to a number of Fortune 500 companies.

 The typical Minnesotan wage is a few thousand dollars higher than the national average.
-Between this and the low cost of living in Minneapolis, most new arrivals find themselves living a comfortable life in the Twin Cities.
+Between this and the low cost of living in Minneapolis, most new arrivals find themselves able to enjoy a comfortable life in the Twin Cities.

 Finding a job in Minneapolis